kapis90/kkoltonski-cv/README.md

 - Build core architecture of test automation framework
 - Coordinate test automation work for the entire project on different campuses located in the United States, Poland, Italy, and China.
 - Integrate GitLab CI/CD with automation framework
-- Act as \emph{Product Owner} for test automation team
+- Act as *Product Owner* for test automation team

 ## Rockwell Automation, Senior Engineer Software Test / Test Lead